-- confidence in the global economy is strengthening; - the demand for consulting continues to grow; - Brexit will provide new opportunities for Independent Consultants in the short term; and - the rewards for success as an Independent Consultant can be fantastic!
+- confidence in the global economy is strengthening; - the demand for consulting continues to grow; - there will still be EU opportunities for UK Independent Consultants despite Brexit; and - the rewards for success as an Independent Consultant can be fantastic!

 So, I encourage you to read on.
 In the next two chapters, I address some of the specific problems you may encounter and suggest some immediate steps you can take to accelerate your journey from doing business to transforming business to becoming the Independent Consultant of choice in your field.